 Aaron didn’t know what to say.
 What could he, to a woman he had just stole everything from?
 At a loss for words, he responded only by shifting into a fighting stance, his buckler and broadsword at the ready.
 The furious orc was already closing in, her mighty hammer reared back.

 In turn, she held her hammer up, blocking the strike with her weapon’s sturdy shaft.
-Aaron was sent a step backward from the impact, and that opportunity wasn’t lost on the orc.
-Throwing her weight forward, she rammed her shoulder into Aaron’s gut, sending him flying and landing on his back.
+Aaron was sent a reeling a step backward from the impact, and that opportunity wasn’t lost on the orc.
+Throwing her weight forward, she rammed her shoulder into Aaron’s gut, sending him flying and skidding on his back.